- The Meaning of Due Diligence

 Commercial Real Estate Due Diligence

-Although there are parallels between evaluating a company and a real estate property, commercial real estate due diligence involves a unique set of factors.
+Although there are parallels between evaluating an operating company and a real asset, commercial real estate due diligence involves a unique set of factors.
 The factors explored below can also be applied to other types of real estate transactions, whether you are investing in residential real estate or are playing the role of a broker helping to facilitate deals.

 Although financials still come into play, the financial information for commercial real estate is specific.
 First, carefully evaluate the durability and performance of the property’s rent roll, which is the foundation for your investment’s return.
 This provides a snapshot of the various sources of rental income of the property.
 Not only will diving into the various leases enable you to verify contract compliance and uncover operational errors, but it allows you to gauge the property’s value by providing you an estimation of future cash flow potential.
 It is also important to conduct a historical financial analysis of the property, as evaluating historical financial performance will help you predict the property’s future profit potential.